-It’s fun to experiment with different kinds of music to use in the background while working.
-Most vocal music is too distracting, so I usually stick to instrumental music.
+It’s fun to experiment with background music while working.
+Vocal music can be distracting, so I usually stick with instrumentals.

-Today I gave “Epic Movie Soundtracks” a shot.
-This differs from other movie soundtracks in that it’s just instrumental music – usually Modern Classical—that creates mood behind the scenes.
-As opposed to Julie Andrews wailing on about how alive the hills are.
-But the operative word here is: MOOD.
-And in a big way…
+Today I tried an “Epic Movie Soundtracks” playlist.
+These are different from other movie soundtracks because they’re just instrumentals—usually Modern Classical—that create mood behind the scenes.
+That’s as opposed to Julie Andrews wailing on about how alive the hills are.
+But, the operative word here is: MOOD.

-During the first half hour it felt like I was being frantically chased.
-Very stressful.
-Heart rate increased.
-Paranoia off the charts.
+During the first half hour it felt like I was under siege.
+Constantly being chased… heart rate increased… paranoia off the charts.
 And very stressful.
 Need to slow it down.

-The next seven minutes were slower.
+Thankfully, the next seven minutes were slower.
 But they brought on an overwhelming sense of impending doom.
-What colossal catastrophe happened in this movie?
-I was afraid to look out the window for fear that the city was gone.
+What colossal catastrophe happened here?
+I was afraid to look out the window for fear the city was gone.
 This isn’t working either.
 Moving on…

-The next four minutes had me wistfully gazing off the front of a large ship that was about to hit an iceberg.
+The next four minutes had me wistfully gazing off the front of a large ship.
+A ship that was about to hit an iceberg, perhaps.
 Possibly in the early 1900s.
 I knew what movie this was from, but that didn’t stop me from quietly reflecting on my life—because it was about to end.
 Abruptly.
 With a splash.

-Well, needless to say I wasn’t getting any work done even though it felt like I’d been through the wringer.
+Needless to say, I wasn’t getting any work done.
+And yet it felt like I’d been through the wringer.
+Experiment: Fail.